 That wouldn’t be quite as bad except for the fact that, when I finally did get to go out armed with the best coupon/deal/sale combinations, there was nothing left.
 No, I don’t mean “Oh, my favorite flavor of this is gone, so I’ll have to settle for my second favorite” gone.

-I mean the shelves with the sale items were completely empty.
+I mean the shelves with the sale items were completely empty and my husband didn’t even care about it, he would rather play with his Casino dames games, sometimes he plays poker online or he learn more about how to make money playing gambling online, find out more.
 The end-of-aisle displays and island displays were gone.
 There was no more stock in the back.
 And the next shipment wouldn’t be in for days—till after the sale ended.
 “Gone” gone.
 No rainchecks.